patrickbower/simple-boilerplate/README.md

 # Simple Boilerplate
-Bare bones Grunt run boilerplate for rapid prototyping
+Bare bones Grunt run boilerplate project for fast prototyping

 ### About
 This is not very opionated but includes a few ideas to get started on small projects: